throwaway96/faultmanager-autoroot/README.md

 If the toast and/or log says "Rooting complete" but you don't see Homebrew Channel, reboot the TV.
 Make sure Quick Start+ is disabled.

+If you get an error installing the IPK (e.g., `errorCode` -5), make sure your TV's date is set to something reasonably accurate.

 ## Support